danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0031](Media/image0031.png)

-   The connection must succeed. this connection was made to pgBouncer and not directly to the database server.
+   The connection must succeed.
+This connection was made to pgBouncer and not directly to the database server.

    Type **\q** and press **Enter** to quit psql